 I enjoyed reading The Execution Channel.
 It's a real wake-up call, because it's not far fetched in today's world.
 Mike McCord has created a scenario that is at times funny and at other times chilling.
 Being a political junkie, I liked it a lot and recommend to other political junkies. -- Joan Jacobs, New Hampshire

 What a wild ride!
 I found this parable scary and hilarious by turn.
 The scary part is when you listen to the news and hear it reflected in the book, or maybe it is the other way around.
 Hilarious at some of the contemporary parallels to what is being said on TV today, that are actually being said by characters in the book.
 Great satire, even if it does cut to the bone a bit too often and makes the reader squirm.-- Cyndy Chase, New Hampshire

 The book is laugh out loud funny in places.
 At other times it seems to be an eerie predictor of what is just about to happen.
 It's so well done that political junkies from every state will be able to identify which members of their legislatures might make up the Imbecile Caucus of the Mad Hatter Republicans in Real America, on both a state and national level. -- Susan Bruce, New Hampshire

 See complete reader comments here.
-Tell me what you think about the book by sending me a comment or question message at email@example.com, post a comment on the book's Facebook page or write a review on the Amazon page.
+Tell me what you think about the book by sending me a comment or question message at email@example.com or write a review on the Amazon page.
 I will post all comments on the web site especially those from John Galt fans.

 Read All About It: Check out the national press release about The Execution Channel: A Political Fable ("New Satirical Novel Asks: Are you Ready for Real America?").